It seems that wherever you look, you can only see glowing reviews about Amsterdam, praising its food, art, shopping, and architectural wonders.

 1. It’s dirty and nondescript

-The streets are littered (and I’m from Romania!) and the city lacks a defining character.
+Amsterdam’s streets are littered (and I’m from Romania, which isn’t the cleanest country in the world!) and the city lacks a defining character.

 On the canal tour, which is easily the city’s highlight attraction, I kept anticipating the architectural charm you see in postcards to open up with every turn through the water, but it never really materialized.